kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/201906 answers.md

 Stop and copy does not need this phase, as it just goes through all of the pointers stored on the stack, copies them, and then the to-space are used as the from-space, which effectively deallocated the objects not in use, since they were not copied.

 The con of stop and copy is the increased memory usage.
-The con of mark and sweep is the fact that it has to go over the heap twice.
+The con of mark and sweep is the fact that it has to go over the heap Multiple times

 ## stop and copy
 Uses `Chaney's Algorithm` simply copying the the root-set (What is pointed to on the stack) and then copying the root-sets children, which will be done again and again.